mail us | mail this page

 1. For each attribute whether it is mandatory (MUST) or optional (MAY)

-2. the hierarchy of object classes and hence inheritance
+2. The hierarchy of object classes and hence its inheritance (using the SUP property

 OID An Object IDentifier (OID) is a dot-separated valued e.g. 2.5.6.2 (OID of country objectclass) that uniquely defines an object and who is responsible for its definition.
 OIDs used in LDAP.